MIAMISBURG, Ohio (WDTN) – We are learning more about a petition to block a housing development in Miamisburg.

 Miamisburg development officials say they have no problem with the petition.
 Saying it’s within the right of residents to pursue a vote.

-Mote and Criswell say they wish someone from Miamisburg would have just approached them and the community directly before council approved the development.Grab the FREE WDTN News App for iPhone or Android.
+Mote and Criswell say they wish someone from Miamisburg would have just approached them and the community directly before council approved the development.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.